Archideus/nodes_scripts/Minima/README.md

 curl 127.0.0.1:9002/incentivecash | jq : shows your incentive cash balance curl 127.0.0.1:9002/help | jq : shows the full list of commands
 ```

+//Failed to connect to 127.0.0.1 port 9002: Connection refused